Experience Italian market culture

 Mary

-This market is not just a shopping destination, but an experience: here you can experience Italian life, hospitality and the joy of good food at first hand – a little piece of Cilento to take home with you.
+The market is not just a shopping destination, it’s an experience.
+Here you can soak up Italian life, hospitality and the joy of good food at first hand – a little piece of Cilento to take away.

 Why a visit to the market in Italy is so special

 In Italy, a market is never just a place to shop.
-It is a meeting place, a stage and a communication space.
-This is where news is exchanged, recipes are discussed and everyday stories are told.
-Between shouts, laughter and the clinking of coins, you can sense how much this market culture is part of the Italian identity.
+It is a meeting place, a stage and a space to communicate.
+News is exchanged, recipes are discussed and everyday stories are told.
+Between shouts, laughter and the clinking of coins, sense how much market culture is integral to Italian identity.

-Markets are therefore particularly valuable for travelers: they enable encounters, provide insights into everyday life and allow you to experience Italy unadulterated.
-And it is precisely these moments that you can enjoy in Cilento – far away from the mass tourism of the Amalfi Coast.
+Markets are an essential experience for travelers.
+They enable encounters, provide insights into everyday life and let you experience Italy in its most classic form.
+Precisely these moments are abundent in Cilento – far away from the mass tourism of the Amalfi Coast.

 Arrive, immerse yourself, stay

-If you don’t just want to visit Italy, but really experience it, then these are the moments that stay with you: a visit to the market, a conversation, the smell of fresh fruit in your pocket.
+If you don’t just want to visit Italy, but really experience it, then these are the moments that stay with you: a visit to the market, communicating with traders in what ever language suits best, the smell of fresh fruit.

 A’ Cràpa Mangia is the perfect starting point.
 Quietly located in Cilento, close to markets, villages and real Italian life.
 Book your apartment and be inspired by the unspoiled charm of Cilento.